AlbertXicola/Encrypter-Dir/README.md

-# Kichola Malware v1.0 - README
+# Encrypter Dir v1.0 - README

 Welcome to **Kichola Malware v1.0**, a dynamic tool for file encryption and decryption.
 Below, you will find details about how the application works, how to handle the encryption key, and important considerations.